Total Aquatic Programming & National Drowning Prevention Alliance Board of Directors have joined together to improve the “The Drowning Report” data.

 - Some of the thousands of websites visited to gather report data have now started charging subscription fees.
 While these are only .99 cents a week, they add up over the period of a year.

-- Due to the number of sites consulted to gather information and download reports, TAP has been exposed (multiple times) to viruses and have had to move to enterprise grade protection.
+- Due to the number of sites consulted to gather information and download reports, Total Aquatic Programming has been exposed (multiple times) to viruses and have had to move to enterprise grade protection.

 - TAP users have requested many features that the organization was not able to offer before and is currently preparing to do: possibility of custom reports, online searchability features, ease of access and more.